ShubhiSingla/ai-finance-assistant/README.md

 User: Analyze my portfolio.                  → Portfolio Agent
 User: How can I reduce the risk?             → Portfolio Agent ✅ (understands prior context)

+User: Latest news on Tesla.                  → News Agent
+User: How has it affected the stock?         → News Agent ✅ (understands prior context)
 ```

 ---